Fiddler: CPU-GPU Orchestration for Fast Inference of Mixture-of-Experts Models: Evaluation

 \subsection{Setup}

-\pgheading{Model and Data} We use the \mixtral model with 16-bit precision for the evaluation.
-For the evaluation and calibration data, we use the ShareGPT (\cite{sharegpt}) dataset, a dataset of conversations between humans and chatbots, to model the realistic behavior of expert selection.
+\pgheading{Model and Data} We use \mixtral model \cite{jiang2024mixtral} with 16-bit precision for the evaluation.
+This model not only represents the architecture of most of the recent MoE models but is also supported by all the baseline systems, ensuring a fair performance comparison.
+For the evaluation and calibration data, we use ShareGPT \cite{sharegpt}, a dataset of conversations between humans and chatbots, to model the realistic behavior of expert selection.
 We pick the subset of conversations randomly.
-We implement \sys on top of PyTorch (\cite{paszke2019pytorch}).
+We implement \sys on top of PyTorch \cite{paszke2019pytorch}.
+Additionally, we give a sensitivity study on different datasets in \S \ref{sec:sensitivity-dataset} to show the effectiveness of \sys in a wider variety of routing behaviors.

 \pgheading{Environments} We evaluate \sys on two environments as shown in Table \ref{tab:setup}.
-Each environment lacks enough GPU memory to store all the model weights.
-The ``Number of Experts on GPU" row shows the maximum number of experts that could fit on the GPU memory (out of 32 layers $\times$ 8 experts/layer $=$ 256 total experts).
+Environment 1 is equipped with weaker CPUs and a GPU than Environment 2 to show the effectiveness of \sys on a wide range of hardware configurations.
+None of the environments has enough GPU memory capacity to store all the model parameters.
+The ``Number of Experts on GPU" row shows the maximum number of experts that can fit on the GPU memory out of 256 experts (32 layers $\times$ 8 experts/layer), giving the memory capacity.